Category Archives: 1967 Films

 Grade: B+

-This offbeat treat is an incredibly strange, super-low-budget horror film from influential director H.G.
+The Gruesome Twosome (1967) is an offbeat treat, an extraordinary, super-low-budget horror film from influential director H.G.
 Lewis.

 This film is an enjoyable, campy, midnight-movie type of experience.
 The acting is completely over-the-top and played for laughs, purposely.

-It felt like watching a horror version of a John Waters film and the atmosphere and acting style surely influenced Waters.
+It felt like watching a horror version of a John Waters film, and the atmosphere and acting style undoubtedly influenced Waters.

 Shots were added to fill the running time to warrant a film release.
-KFC and Michelob products are placed and one favorite scene is a sorority-type slumber party as the girls danced while eating KFC.
+KFC and Michelob products are featured, and one favorite scene is a sorority-type slumber party where the girls dance while eating KFC.

-The 7-minute intro of the talking foam heads is wonderfully strange and not to be missed.
+The seven-minute intro of the talking foam heads is wonderfully strange and not to be missed.

-While campy, there is one intensely gruesome scene towards the beginning of the film and a must-see for cult horror and/or late-night film fans.
+While campy, there is one intensely gruesome scene towards the beginning of The Gruesome Twosome (1967), and it is a must-see for cult horror and/or late-night film fans.